My Blogs

 If you peel of all the layers of abstraction, async/await is similar to what NodeJS did with its callback-based approach.
 The only differences is that it looks linear.
 In reality, async functions together form a complex state machine that allows all of this to happen on a single thread.
 This state machine is inherently there when using non-blocking I/O. When using epoll or another non-blocking I/O primitive, you program the state machine yourself.
 In the callback-based approach, the state machine is encoded into the callback dependency graph.
 This is the root cause of callback hell.
 In async/await, it is hidden away by the interpreter or compiler, it is implicit.
 Whatever abstraction we use for async/await, in the end they all encode a state machine of some sort.

 In the remainder of this post I will focus on Rust.
 This is for two reasons: The first is that I know Rust async/await best.
 The second is that the problems of async/await manifest more in Rust compared to other programming languages.
 I want to emphasize that Rust's async/await is well implemented.
-Async/await is inherently incompatible with a systems level programming language.
+Async/await is inherently incompatible with a low-level programming language.
 Any implementation would be problematic.
 Regardless, the Rust team did an incredible job of implementing it best they could.
 The async working group is incredibly productive and consists of very smart people.
 I especially enjoy Niko's blog and I'm a big fan of withoutboats, who is probably the single most authoritative person on the matter.
 That said, most of my arguments will apply to other programming languages with async/await as well, in some form or another.

 Async/await has good parts